Cakes, Cookies and More

 Italian Desserts: Custard-Style Treats

 This famous "pick me up" may have originated in Siena where it was first made for the benefit of Duke Cosimo de Medici.
 Both the Duke and others liked it so much that it caught on quick and spread along with Italian immigrants to the rest of the world.
 This story is debated especially in the city of Treviso where they claim the origin of tiramisù has a seedier past - as an energizing snack for weary prostitutes.
 Whatever the origins of this delicious treat, tiramisù just may be the most popular of the Italian desserts (excluding Italy's great gift to mankind: gelato) and contains lady finger cookies, espresso, liquor, eggs, cocoa and mascarpone cheese.
-Those familiar with trifle style desserts will recognize the familiar layered texture of tiramisù, with the lady fingers dipped (but not soaked through) in strong espresso creating a delicious found
+Those familiar with trifle style desserts will recognize the familiar layered texture of tiramisù, with the lady fingers dipped (but not soaked through) in strong espresso creating a delicious foundation for the other layers to be built upon.

 This delicious and simple custard hails from Veneto (others argue Tuscany) and is made from egg yolks, sugar, and dessert wine.
 This is another dessert that has spread from its origins and takes on local characteristics such as toppings of whipped cream, shaved chocolate or even as a base for other desserts.
 When by itself it is often served warm, accompanied by a glass of Marsala wine, but also works well with just about anything - especially fresh fruit.
 Sometimes it is even drunk like eggnog; this may be the original way to enjoy Zabaglione.